k-rns/2020-05-22-WHOI-Python/index.md

 {% include lc/who.html %}
 {% endif %}

-This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
+<p>This workshop is targeted towards the technical WHOI staff in order to improve project efficiency and build technical skills.
-It will only be held for 10 people at a time through an online Zoom meeting.
+It will only be held for 10 people at a time through an online Zoom meeting.</p>
+<p>Workshop sponsorship: WHOI Academic Programs Doherty Award and a DDVPR Technical Staff Training Award.</p>

 {% comment %}
 LOCATION